alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 }
 ```

 The signature stays small: `CalculateCartTotal(Cart cart)`.
-It does not accept `PricingEnv` as a parameter.
-It doesn't need to know about User Context or Loggers; it only needs to know how to sum up item prices.
+The dependency is captured by the return type and handled by `CalculateItemPrice`.

 ### Step 3: format the total